 1. Philophobia – The fear of falling in love

 Do you feel horrible thinking about being in love?
 Do you feel that emotional attachment or emotional intimacy is something to avoid?
 If yes, you might be afflicted with philophobia.
-This is one of the most unique love phobias out there.
-It basically means that you are afraid of falling in love.
+This is one of the most unique ones under this category.
+It basically means that you are afraid of falling in love with the wrong person.
 The very idea of it makes your heart beat faster and not in a good way.

 Related Reading: 9 Signs Of Commitment Issues And 5 Ways To Deal With It